ZirongCai/funky-unikernel/src/runtime/pkg/urunc/docs/urunc-funky-guide.md

 3. `ctr: failed to create shim: no such file or directory: not found`

-	No idea why, but run the command again resolved this error.
+	run the command again resolved this error.